unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - Goal => *behaviour changes* => epics => user stories => specifications
 - Goal is achieved by 1+ *behaviour changes*, which are caused by delivering epics, which consist of user stories, which are defined by specifications

+User Stories:
+- are very often created upfront (in Water-Scrum-Fall aproaches) and then a large backlog of items has to be maintained and constantly reprioritised,
+- sometimes stakeholders "know" exactly what software features they want so they insist of getting their stuff into the backlog - hoping this way they won't be ignored,
+- solution to that is to raise the level of abstraction to Impacts,
+- there are significantly fewer of them so no large backlog has to be maintained,
+- they will force stakeholders to think harder about what they want - in terms of Impacts; and thus formulate the Stories better.

 Group exercise - Define Behaviour Changes